 A large number of patients are prescribed opioids, and many are prescribed in high dosages.
-In 2010-2021, about 400 opioid prescriptions were filled per 1,000 residents in Los Angeles County (LAC) each year (Figure 1), which is enough to supply a bottle of opioids to over half of all adults in LAC, though the rate has been steadily declining since 2014.
+In 2015, a peak of 4.8 million, or 469 opioid prescriptions were filled per 1,000 residents in Los Angeles County (LAC).
+The rate has been steadily declining since then, to 2.6 million, or 271 opioid prescriptions per 1,000 residents in 2023 (Figure 1).

-The Antelope Valley region (SPA 1) had the highest rates of opioid prescriptions filled, while the Metro region (SPA 4) had the lowest rates of opioid prescriptions filled in 2021 (Figure 2).
+The Antelope Valley region (SPA 1) had the highest age-adjusted rates of opioid prescriptions filled, while the San Gabriel region (SPA 3) had the lowest rates of opioid prescriptions filled in 2023 (Figure 2).

 Source: CDPH

-The number of morphine milligram equivalents (MME) per resident per year in LAC was 160 in 2021, which has steadily decreased from 373 in 2014 (Figure 3).
+The number of morphine milligram equivalents (MMEs) of controlled prescription opioids dispensed per resident in LAC was 147 in 2023, which has steadily decreased from 415 in 2010 (Figure 3).

 (Note: MME allows different types of opioids with different potencies to be compared.)